echilundo/courage-to-question/posts/denouement-2019-games.md

 For a substantial part of this year, I found myself unemployed and there with a lot of free time on my hands.
 A part of that was spent on learning design, coding and job-hunting...and the other on attempting to catch up on an ever-growing backlog of games on both Steam and PSN.

-## **I Was Impressed By**
+<h2 style="text-align: center;"> I Was Impressed By</h2>

 <p align="center">
   <img src="/static/img/god-of-war-ps4-.png">
 </p>

 In the past, Kratos and the God of War franchise represented teenage power fantasies (with some angst).
 Though, it did so with excellent mechanics that have influenced countless other games.
 In the years between the two major releases, the video game industry matured some more and culture became incrementally more politically correct.
 Did Kratos still have room in the modern world?

 That, dear readers, is a resounding yes.
 God of War (2018) became an instant classic when it came out in April 2018.
 Having played the previous entries, and followed the marketing campaign for this latest iteration: I was very excited.